CxK: 29000 Class

 The 29000 Class is the primary commuter train type operated by Iarnród Éireann, the state rail operator in the Republic of Ireland.
 Originally Class 2900, they are four-car units primarily used on commuter services around Dublin.
 The first batch of 20 units was delivered in 2002–2003, a further nine in 2005.

 New Zealand

 AM class

-The 72 Auckland three-car AM class EMUs carry 373 passengers, and were delivered in two batches, the first batch over 2013-2015 and the second batch 2019-2020.
-A third batch of 23 EMUs are currently being manufactured and delivered.
+The 72 Auckland three-car AM class EMUs carry 373 passengers, and were delivered in three batches, the first batch over 2013-2015, the second batch over 2019-2020, and the third batch over 2024-2026.

+The third batch of 23 EMUs are currently being introduced into service.
+As of 9 April 2026, 22 out of 23 Batch 3 EMUs had entered service, with the remaining unit undergoing final testing.
+The third batch were ordered as part of the new City Rail Link project, due to open in the 2nd half of 2026.

+The AM class EMUs run on 25kV overhead wire, and have a top speed of 110 km/h.

-They often run as 3-car sets off-peak, and 6-car sets (2 3-car sets) during peak on the Auckland Metro Network.
-Currently, Auckland One Rail are testing ATO, as well as the possibility of running 9-car sets on the network.
+They often run as 3-car sets off-peak, and 6-car sets (2 3-car sets coupled) during peak on the Auckland Metro Network.

-The AM class are fitted with ETCS Level 1, and are currently the only rail vehicles in New Zealand with this system.
+The AM class use ETCS Level 1 as their primary train protection system.
+They are currently the only type in New Zealand operating under ETCS.
+This allows the AM class to operate under Automatic Train Operation (ATO), although this is currently only in the testing stage.